 Where to Get Horchata

-Horchata is available throughout Spain.
+Horchata (or orxata) is available throughout Spain.
 Horchata is typically drunk at merienda, the late afternoon snack that is intended to carry you over from lunch to a usually late dinner.
 Many bars make it themselves and will display a sign saying that they have it, by saying, "Hay Horchata" in Spanish.

 Street stalls selling cold drinks also often sell horchata (they are normally the same stalls that sell granizado, which are like shaved ice or slushies).

 Horchata also comes prepackaged in stores, but it tastes nothing like the homemade version.

 While in Valencia, after you've had Valenciana paella, don't forget to stop at horchateria.
 Like the name implies, horchaterias are vendors that specialize in horchata.
 The most famous is opposite the Iglesia y Torre de Santa Catalina at the corner of Plaza de la Reina.

 Since there is very little variety of the ingredients, there is little difference between the horchatas that you can get from one cafeteria to another.
 As long as it is cold and made fresh, on-site, it will be as good as any other.